The Bankrate promise

 Benefits of having multiple cards

 When you have multiple cards, one of the clear benefits is that you have access to more available credit.
 This will give you the ability to make more purchases, or larger purchases, without having to worry about going over your credit limit or hurting your credit utilization.
 Another benefit of having multiple credit cards is the possibility of earning a greater variety of rewards.
-You could expand your cards to include cash back, travel, and gas station rewards, to name a few.
+You could expand your cards to include cash back on grocery purchases or points on travel bookings, for example.
 Lastly, you are adding to your credit mix, which makes up 10 percent of your credit score.
-This is especially helpful if you are just starting to build up your credit, and don’t have any other credit on your report, such as a loan or a mortgage.
+This is especially helpful if you’re just starting to build up your credit and don’t have any other credit on your report, such as a loan or mortgage.

 Risks of having too many credit cards